PCreations/react-redux-pledge/README.md

 withPledges([[pledge1,pledge2], [pledge3]], Spinner)(BaseComponent)  //pledge3 will be resolved only after pledge1 and pledge2 are resolved
 ```

-Instead of a plain pledge object, you can pass a function, this fonction will be passed the `props` of the component of which this pledge is attached, you can think of this function as a pledge factory.
+Instead of a plain pledge object, you can pass a function, this fonction will be passed the `initialProps`  of the component of which this pledge is attached to and the current `state`, you can think of this function as a pledge factory.
 Example:

 todo.js
 ```js